Gaël Octavia

-Gaël Octavia (29 December 1977 in Fort-de-France (Martinique), is a French writer and playwright.
+Gaël Octavia (born 29 December 1977 in Fort-de-France, Martinique), is a French writer and playwright.
 She is also a film director and painter.

 Biography

 Gaël Octavia grew up on a council estate in Schœlcher, where she was greatly influenced by her parents.
 Her mother would tell the story of Octavia's grandmother, who fell in love with a married man.
 When he died, she was left alone to raise her children, destitute and excluded.
 This family story captivated Gaël Octavia, who retold it in Ma Parole.
 After studying at the Lycée Victor-Schœlcher, she obtained her baccalaureate in 1995 and left Martinique to settle in Paris to study.
 She studied at the lycée Fénelon in Paris and then at a prestigious engineering school.

 After graduating with a degree in engineering, she worked in telecommunications.
 In 2002, she started writing for Tangente, a popular mathematics magazine.
 She also became head of communications for Fondation Sciences Mathématiques de Paris.

 Gaël Octavia's abilities blend the mathematical and the artistic.
 Her favourite means of expression are painting, film making, and above all, literary writing.